 By complementing everyone’s experience, the Center is able to explore the relationship between research theory and practice in order to gain a better understanding of what it means to integrate technology into schools.

-Dr. Ellen Meier, Co-Director
+Dr. Ellen Meier, Director and Co-Founder

-Dr. Meier is Co-Director of the Center for Technology and School Change and Associate Professor of Computing and Education in the Department of Mathematics, Science, and Technology at Teachers College, Columbia University.
+Dr. Meier is Director of the Center for Technology and School Change and a faculty member in the Department of Mathematics, Science, and Technology at Teachers College, Columbia University.
 She is also Co-Chair of the University of the State of New York Council on Technology Policy and Practice, a panel appointed by the Regents to examine technology use in public schools, libraries, museums and other similar state agencies.
 She began her career as a teacher in a federal experimental school program in Minnesota with an interest in school reform and equity, and soon pursued school change issues more broadly in a succession of regional and national responsibilities.
 Over the past dozen years, in collaboration with the Center’s professional developers, she has shaped the Center’s successful approach for integrating technology, using a design process focused on essential questions.
 Dr. Meier also directs the Center’s numerous evaluation and research grants related to technology integration.
 She holds an Ed.D. in Leadership and Organization from Teachers College, Columbia University, a M.A. in Educational Administration from the University of Minnesota, and a B.A. in English Education from the University of Iowa.

 Dr. Fiona Hollands, Research and Evaluation